rocketlend/protocol/README.md

 Lenders can use the Rocket Lend contract to:

 - Register as a lender in the protocol by claiming a new identifier
-- Transfer control (ownership of funds) of their lender identifier to a new address
+- Change their lender address, i.e., transfer control (ownership of funds) of their lender identifier to a new address
 - Create a new lending pool with their chosen parameters
 - Restrict or expand the set of borrowers that are allowed to borrow RPL from one of their lending pools